RBGKew/PAFTOL_Validation_Pipeline/Barcode_Databases/README.md

 ## NCBI databases

-NCBI nucleotide database was queried on 30/07/2021 for the following barcoding loci: cpDNA 23s, cpDNA 16s, rDNA 18s.
+NCBI nucleotide database was queried on 30/07/2021 for the Tree of Life release 3.0 and on 20/10/2025 for the release 4.0.
+The following barcoding loci: cpDNA 23s, cpDNA 16s, rDNA 18s.
 16s, trnH-psbA and trnL, and downloaded in GenBank format, with the following queries:

 ```shell
 sbatch ncbi_query.sh '"18S ribosomal RNA"[All Fields] OR "rrn18"[All Fields] AND "Spermatophyta"[Organism] AND ("1000"[SLEN] : "300000"[SLEN])' NCBI_18s